rahuldhodapkar/OrbitalNKTLymphomaLitReview/README.md

 for the original article with case descriptions were extracted from the review references and subsequently evaluated using the inclusion and exclusion criteria above.

+## Running Code
+All scripts are designed to be run from the root directory of this repository.
+To install dependencies, invoke:

+    make setup

+To perform search term deduplication (before manual literature review stage), invoke:

+    make merge-searches

+To build figures from systematic review data, invoke:

+    make run